ryanjv755/opensignalreport/README.md

     * **Linux**: Ensure `spd-say` (from `speech-dispatcher`) or `espeak` is installed.
 The script tries `spd-say` first.
     * **Windows/macOS**: TTS should generally work out-of-the-box.
 Check system audio settings if no sound is produced.
     * Review console logs for specific error messages from the TTS subprocess.
+* **No Transmission / Radio Not Keying**:
+    * Verify the APRS-K1 Pro cable (or similar) is securely connected to both the computer's audio output and the radio.
+    * Ensure the correct audio output device is selected in your computer's sound settings and that the volume is up.
+    * Check the radio's PTT mechanism; if it relies on VOX and your cable is only audio, ensure VOX is enabled and sensitive enough on the radio.
+The APRS-K1 Pro is generally designed to handle PTT directly.
+    * Confirm the radio is powered on and on the correct transmit frequency.
+    * Test the cable and radio PTT function independently if possible (e.g., by playing a sound from the computer and seeing if it keys the radio).
 * **Poor recognition accuracy**:
     * Ensure a quiet RF environment or adjust `RF_VAD_STD_MULTIPLIER`.
     * Try a larger, more accurate Vosk model (though this will require more resources).